dmatth1/dmatth1.github.io/content/posts/quicktok.md

 * **Specialized pretokenizer:** the fixed regex is compiled by hand into a scanner, no general regex.

 ## Caveats
 All comparisons are single-threaded by design - parallel/batch is available but single-threaded is fair for comparison.
 Multilingual text (Common Crawl) is definitely the weakest ratio.
 Numbers above are from an M1 and were cross-checked on x86 Xeon - the ordering holds on both but absolute MB/s moves with corpus and host.
+Table numbers show the native C++ runtime of **quicktok** but with using via PyPi numbers are slower - about 1.5x faster than `bpe-openai`.

 ## Closing notes